bright-fakl/metagrouper-obsidian/README.md

 ## 🚀 Quick Start

-### 1. Open the Tag Tree View
+### 1. Open the MetaGrouper View
 - Click the tree icon in the left sidebar
-- Or use the command palette: `Tag Tree: Open tag tree view`
+- Or use the command palette: `MetaGrouper: Open view`

 ### 2. Basic Usage
 The plugin automatically indexes all tags in your vault and displays them in a tree structure.
 Click on any tag to expand/collapse it, or click on a file name to open it.

 ### 3. Create a Custom View
-1. Open Settings → Tag Tree View
+1. Open Settings → MetaGrouper
 2. Click "Add New View"
 3. Configure your hierarchy:
    - Add levels (tags or properties)